What are the impacts of energy insecurity?

 Industrial output

-Energy insecurity and fluctuating prices can affect industrial output, causing prices to increase with growing uncertainty.
+Energy insecurity and fluctuating prices can affect industrial output, leading to higher prices as uncertainty increases.
 Therefore, companies based in countries experiencing energy insecurity face considerable challenges in competing with those in countries with energy security, reducing economic output in NEEs.

 What are the impacts of energy insecurity on people?